olibrook/TECS/README.md

 Running
 -------

-This will run all tests and build a version of pong with the compiler and OS built as part of the project:
+This will run all tests and build a version of Tetris with the compiler and OS built as part of the project:

 ```
     ./runtests.sh
 ```

-Follow the instructions on-screen to run the pong game.
+Follow the instructions on-screfor en to run the Tetris game.

 Issues: